samuelmutwiri/-e-commerce-agri/README.md

 # -e-commerce-agri
  An app to manage agricultural logistics

-# Creating venv, installing django, and starting the project!!!
+# Creating venv, installing django, and starting the project...
 1. First things first-Make sure Python 3.8.7 or above is installed.
 Windows
 ```html